-Active Release Technique promotes faster recovery, restoration of normal tissue function and can prevent injuries.
+Active Release Technique promotes faster recovery and restoration of normal tissue function and can prevent injuries.

 For the sportsperson, it will allow you to train better and more consistently.
-For the worker, it can keep you injury-free as well if used as a preventative treatment.
+For the worker, it can also keep you injury-free if used as a preventative treatment.

-My job is to locate the smaller ongoing source of “insult” to that tissue as an ART provider.
+My job is to locate the minor ongoing source of “insult” to that tissue as an ART provider.

 Possibly an IT band pain can be traced back to a dysfunctional hip.
-Tingling or numbing in hand can be from constant insult to the nerve from poor computer desk set up and the shoulder, neck, forearm position causing the nerve to be entrapped up the arm or neck; not even in your hand!
+Tingling or numbing in your hand can be from constant insult to the nerve from poor computer desk set-up and the shoulder, neck, and forearm position, causing the nerve to be entrapped up the arm or neck, not even in your hand!